 DHT22 Sensor: Gives temperature and humidity with high precision.
 This is not directly relevant but it makes it a more complicated and interesting project.
 Also, I suspect that humidity in particular will have an impact on filter performance.

 PM2.5 Sensor: This sensor measures particulate matter larger than 2.5 microns.
 This is the standard unit of measure for air quality related to fires.
-I also got some tiny fans to blow air through these sensors in order to maintain a good sample of the air quality on an ongoing basis.

 Geiger Counter: This is self explanatory.
 The Geiger-Muller tube detects ionizing particles which intersect it.
 This gives us the cool radioactive clicking sound and lots of information about radioactivity in the air.
-Scientists have declared that radiation is the hallmark of the Holocene or the epoch of humanity.
+Scientists have declared that radiation is the hallmark of the Holocene or the archaeological epoch of humanity.
 It always seems like some nuclear disaster is spreading and threatening the globe.
 Let’s measure it over time!

-Probably any microcontroller will work, but initially I decided to use the very cheap and simple NodeMCU which is just a few dollars.
+Probably any micro-controller will work, but initially I decided to use the very cheap and simple NodeMCU which is just a few dollars.
 This has wifi and I already had a box full of them.
 I’ve used these in the past on other projects.
 While they work great with digital inputs, I was not able to get the analog input to work; also there is only one analog input and no analog outputs which is frustrating.

-The microcontroller simply hosts a webpage as well as a json endpoint with all the data.
+The micro-controller simply hosts a web page as well as a JSON endpoint with all the data.
 It also has REST endpoints for each sensor so it’s very easy to query the sensors or to quickly view all the data on the homepage.